Open Space Parks

 Can you conduct brush management on Division managed lands?

 You or your contractor may also thin brush on city property behind your property by obtaining a Right of Entry permit.
-To obtain a permit, please fill out and submit this information sheet.
+To obtain a permit, please fill out and submit this Right of Entry Request.
 A blank Right of Entry Permit will be sent to you for signature and is not valid until also executed by the City.

 For questions, please call (619) 685-1313, or via email use our My Parks form and choose "Brush Management" for the subject.